-Range – LOGIK LFTG90X17
+Range – Logik LFTG90X18

 The Logik LFTG90X18 is a 90cm wide dual fuel cooker with gas hobs and electric oven.
-That’s where the similarities end, however.
-The Logik LFTG90X17 is 90cm wide, affording it a generous 99L multifunction oven and integrated grill.
+Its width affords it a generous 99 litre multi-function oven and integrated grill.
 The oven preheats rapidly and keeps even temperature throughout for consistent results every time.
 Leaving no stone unturned, the fan-assisted oven comes with two sturdy shelves and five shelving positions for ultimate flexibility.
-Anti-tilt brackets keep food from slipping and improve the overall safety of this cooker.
+Anti-tilt brackets keep food from slipping and improve its overall safety.

 Thanks to its impressive size, it accommodates five total gas hobs, including a large centre wok burner.
 The sturdy enamel pot supports are easy to clean and well designed so that pots stay flat while you cook.

 In addition to all its wonderful features and beautiful design, the Logik LFTG90X18 has an impressive energy rating of A. Savvy shoppers who manage to get this remarkable cooker on sale or through discount codes are getting the absolute best value for their money.

 - Dual fuel gives you the best of both worlds

 - Large 99 litre oven with integrated grill